tangjie133/pxt-huskylens/README.md

 ```

-* HuskyLens retrieves the desired result from the result（For example, get the X center of the ID1 box）（HuskyLens从结果中检索所需的结果）
+* HuskyLens retrieves the desired result from the result (For example, get the X center of the ID1 box).

 ```blocks